-Retail Sales Mindset: How You Can Be Walking Away A Winner
+Retail Sales Mindset: How You Can Walk Away A Winner

 By Bob Phibbs

 It started at a managers' retail sales meeting with my answer, “Our employees.”

 It wasn’t an error.

 It was, what I thought, the correct reply to the retail store owner’s question, “What is a company’s greatest asset?”

 That disconnect between what I believed - that the only way to grow a business was through the employees; because they were the only ones we could train, motivate and monitor their mindset to increase sales - and the owner - that customers were owned like a pile of goods - got me to turn in my notice.